FimomilI/ReverseRADEX/README.md

 <br />

 RADEX was originally written in Fortran but implemented in ReverseRADEX via a python wrapper package, [GitHub/uclchem/SpectralRadex](https://github.com/uclchem/SpectralRadex).
-In addition to wrapping the source code, it was also modernized to introducing proper multiprocessing capabilities. \
+In addition to wrapping the source code, it was also modernized to introduce proper multiprocessing capabilities. \
 The supported (file format for the) molecular data is maintained in the Leiden Atomic and Molecular Database, [LAMDA](https://home.strw.leidenuniv.nl/~moldata/).

 > **Note**